jupyter-book/jupyter-book/docs/content/citations.md

 (content:citations)=
 ## Citations and bibliographies

 You can add citations and bibliographies using references that are stored in a `bibtex` file that is in your book's folder.
-You can then add a citation in-line in your markdown with the `{cite}` role, and include the bibliography from your bibtex file with the `{bibliography}` directive.
+You can then add a citation in-line in your Markdown with the `{cite}` role, and include the bibliography from your bibtex file with the `{bibliography}` directive.

 **To add citations to your book**, take the following steps: